kelvinlouis/ip6-chatbot/backend/data/nlu/nlu_ask_for_room.md

 - We would like an event room for between 170 to [200](nr_of_people) colleagues
 - We need an event room for between 160 to [200](nr_of_people) persons
 - We need an event room that fits between 150 to [160](nr_of_people) guests
+- Which room is the biggest?
+- Which is the biggest?
+- Which is the largest?
+- Which room is the largest?
+- Do you provide big rooms?
+- Which is the largest room?
+- Are there big enough rooms?
+- Which room has the most room?
+- Are there big rooms?
+- Do you have big enough rooms?
+- Which is the biggest room?
+- Are there large rooms?
+- Are there large enough rooms?
+- Do you have big rooms?
+- Which room has the most space?
+- Do you have large enough rooms?